Aldo Claudio

-Aldo Claudio (born 2 December 1997) is an Indonesian professional footballer who plays as a centre-back for Liga 2 club Persiku Kudus.
+Aldo Claudio (born 2 December 1997) is an Indonesian professional footballer who plays as a centre-back for Super League club Garudayaksa.

 Club career

 PS Bengkulu

 He was signed for PS Bengkulu to play in Liga 2 in the 2017 season.

 Persiwa Wamena

 In 2018, Claudio signed a one-year contract with Indonesian Liga 2 club Persiwa Wamena.

 Persik Kediri

 In 2021, Claudio signed for Persik Kediri to play in Liga 1 in the 2021 season.
 He made his league debut on 27 August 2021, in a 1–0 loss against Bali United as substitute at the Gelora Bung Karno Stadium, Jakarta.

 Semen Padang

 Claudio was signed for Semen Padang to play in Liga 2 in the 2022–23 season.
 He made his league debut on 29 August 2022 in a match against PSPS Riau at the Riau Main Stadium, Riau.